szeder/all-git-forks/SoC-2012-Application.md

 This achievement is the product of the lively Git development community, a loose-knit team of developers, technical writers, and end users with a passion for high quality open-source development.
-Because we use git track the development of git itself, we keep the barrier to contributing low and encourage patches from a "long tail" of developers.
+Because we use git to track the development of git itself, we keep the barrier to contributing low and encourage patches from a "long tail" of developers.